Skip to main content

 OpenIDConnect configuration

-The authentication providers are to be configured as the AUTH_PROVIDERS system parameter.
-Simply add the Keycloak provider as follow:
+The authentication providers are to be configured in the AUTH_PROVIDERS system parameter as defined in the OIDC doc.

 {